Peter Gibson (politician)

-Peter Alexander Gibson (born 22 May 1975) is a British politician who has served as the Member of Parliament (MP) for Darlington since the 2019 general election.
+Peter Alexander Gibson (born 22 May 1975) is a British politician who served as the Member of Parliament (MP) for Darlington from the 2019 general election until losing his parliamentary seat in the 2024 general election.
 He is a member of the Conservative Party.

 Early life and career

 Gibson was born in Middlesbrough, North Yorkshire, to parents Alexander Francis Gibson and Anita Gibson (née Popple).
 He grew up in Saltburn-by-the-Sea, attending the town's Huntcliff Secondary School and then Sir William Turner's Sixth Form College in Redcar.
 He studied law at the University of Newcastle, graduating with an LLB in 1997.
 In 2000, he gained a Postgraduate Certificate in Legal Practice from the College of Law in York.

 Gibson worked for Corries Solicitors in York from 1998 onwards: he was admitted as a solicitor in 2001, and stayed with the firm in that role until 2005.
 That year, he joined Minster Law Solicitors in York, and worked as a solicitor for them until 2006.

 Prior to being elected as an MP, he worked as a solicitor specialising in personal injury litigation: he was the Principal Solicitor and Managing Director of Coles Solicitors in Northallerton from 2006 to 2019.
 After selling Coles Solicitors, he was a Managing Director of Kingly Solicitors in London for several months, resigning on the day of the 2019 general election.

 He voted Remain in the 2016 Brexit referendum.
 Gibson is a member of the Rotary Club of Northallerton Mowbray, and became a Paul Harris Fellow of Rotary International in 2019.